kkorolev1/gan-domain-adaptation/README.md

 ...

 ## Training
-Training config can be found in `degan/configs`.
+Training config can be found in `configs`.
 ```shell
 python train.py
 ```